Financial Aid & Scholarships

 - Your filing status is married filing separately

-- Another person can claim an exemption for you as a dependent on his or her tax return.
+- Another person can claim an exemption for you as a dependent on their tax return.
 You cannot take the deduction even if the other person does not actually claim that exemption.

 - Your modified adjusted gross income is more than $80,000 ($160,000 if filing a joint return)